Asynchronous Global Protocols, Precisely: Full Proofs: Introduction

 In this article, we consider \emph{asynchronous communication} which is modelled using infinite FIFO queues: output processes put messages in queues, while input processes read messages from these queues.
 Hence messages are ordered but non-blocking.
 In asynchronous FIFO semantics, the types should ensure not only deadlock-freedom, i.e., that input processes will always find messages, but also \emph{liveness}, i.e., that all messages in queues will eventually be consumed.

 Chen et al. \cite{Chen2017} have proposed the \emph{asynchronous subtyping relation}, where soundness is formulated as ensuring asynchronous liveness.
 The most technically involved but practically useful subtyping system in this line of research is proposed by Ghilezan et al.~\cite{GPPSY2023}, which presents the first formalisation of the precise subtyping relation for asynchronous MPST.
 The relation is defined based on a \emph{session decomposition} technique, from full session types (including internal/external choices) into \emph{single input/output session trees} (without choices).
 This session decomposition expresses the subtyping relation as a composition of refinement relations between single input/output trees and provides a reasoning principle for optimising the order between asynchronous messages.
+See \cite{CDY2024} for a recent survey on precise subtyping.

 Figure~\ref{fig:overview-of-topdown} describes the MPST workflow.
 We assume a set of participants (or roles) $\roleSet$ in the distributed system.
 We specify programs for each participant $\set{P_{\roleP}}_{\roleP\in\roleSet}$ and a \emph{global protocol (type)} $\gtG$.
 To type-check the session $\mpBigPar{\roleP\in\roleSet}{P_{\roleP}}$ (which denotes a parallel composition of $P_{\roleP}$) against $\gtG$, we project $\gtG$ onto a set of \emph{local protocols (types)} $\set{\stT_{\roleP}}_{\roleP\in \roleSet}$ from the viewpoint of each participant $\roleP$, and synthesise \emph{local protocols (types)} $\set{\stToptrole{\roleP}}_{\roleP\in \roleSet}$ from each program $P_{\roleP}$.
 We say that $\gtG$ types $\mpBigPar{\roleP\in\roleSet}{P_{\roleP}}$ iff $\stToptrole{\roleP}$ is a subtype of $\stT_{\roleP}$ \ie $\stT_{\roleP}$ can be refined or optimised to $\stToptrole{\roleP}$.